- Purchase the complete Expat Arrivals Calgary Guide (PDF)

-As far as shopping is concerned, there is an assortment of malls in and around Calgary, and some interesting curio shops lining International Avenue – but the highlight must be the weekly Calgary Farmers' Market, where shoppers can buy bison sausage, elk steaks, artisanal bread and a wide range of fresh dairy products.
+As far as shopping is concerned, there is an assortment of malls in and around Calgary, and some interesting curio shops lining International Avenue, but the highlight must be the weekly Calgary Farmers' Market, where shoppers can buy the likes of bison sausage, elk steaks, artisanal bread and a wide range of fresh dairy products.

 While the lifestyle in Calgary may not be suited to shopaholics, if the need becomes too great, expat shoppers will be happy to know that the West Edmonton Mall, the largest mall in North America, is only a three-hour drive away in the Albertan capital of Edmonton.